-If a conflict of interest arises or exists, and there is no failure of good faith on the part of the employee, contractor, consultant, officer or director, the Corporation's policy generally will be to allow a reasonable amount of time for the employee, contractor, consultant, officer or director to correct the situation in order to prevent undue hardship or loss; however, all decisions in this regard will be at the discretion of the CEO, whose primary concern in exercising such discretion will be in the best interests of the Corporation.
+If a conflict of interest arises or exists, and there is no failure of good faith on the part of the Personnel, the Corporation's policy generally will be to allow a reasonable amount of time for such Personnel to correct the situation in order to prevent undue hardship or loss; however, all decisions in this regard will be at the discretion of the CEO, whose primary concern in exercising such discretion will be in the best interests of the Corporation.

-Directors, officers, employees, contractors or consultants of the Corporation shall not acquire any property, security or any business interest, which they know that the Corporation is interested in acquiring.
-Moreover, based on advance information, directors, officers, employees, contractors or consultants of the Corporation shall not acquire any property, security or business interest, which they know the Corporation is interested in acquiring, for speculation or investment.
-It is not, however, typically considered a conflict of interest if a director, officer, employee, contractor or consultant acquires an interest in a competitor, customer or supplier that is listed on a stock exchange so long as the total value of the investment is less than 5% of the outstanding stock of the Corporation and the amount of the investment is not so significant that it would affect the person's business judgment on behalf of the Corporation.
+Personnel shall not acquire any property, security or any business interest, which they know that the Corporation is interested in acquiring.
+Moreover, based on advance information, Personnel shall not acquire any property, security or business interest, which they know the Corporation is interested in acquiring, for speculation or investment.
+It is not, however, typically considered a conflict of interest if Personnel acquire an interest in a competitor, customer or supplier that is listed on a stock exchange so long as the total value of the investment is less than 5% of the outstanding stock of the Corporation and the amount of the investment is not so significant that it would affect the person's business judgment on behalf of the Corporation.
 Notwithstanding the foregoing, any such investment is subject to and must comply with the Corporation's Disclosure Policy and Insider Trading Policy and applicable securities laws.

-i) Gifts and Entertainment
+g) Gifts and Entertainment

-Directors, officers, employees, contractors or consultants of the Corporation or their immediate families shall not use their position with the Corporation to solicit any cash, gifts or free services from any of the Corporation's customers, suppliers or contractors for their personal benefit, or for the personal benefit of their immediate family or friends.
+Personnel or their immediate families shall not use their position with the Corporation to solicit any cash, gifts or free services from any of the Corporation's customers, suppliers or contractors for their personal benefit, or for the personal benefit of their immediate family or friends.
 Gifts or entertainment from others should not be accepted if they could be reasonably considered to be extravagant or otherwise improperly influence the Corporation's business relationship with or create an obligation to a customer, supplier or contractor.
 Employees must inform their immediate superior of gifts and entertainment received within a reasonable period not exceeding one (1) month from receipt.

-The following are guidelines regarding gifts and entertainment given to directors, officers, employees, contractors or consultants of the Corporation or given to others outside of the Corporation by the Corporation:
+The following are guidelines regarding gifts and entertainment given to Personnel or given to others outside of the Corporation by the Corporation:

-- the gift or entertainment may not be given or accepted with the intention or expectation of influencing a party to obtain or retain business or a business advantage, or as a reward for the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - (ii) the gift or entertainment must be customary or not unusual to the industry; - (iii) the gift or entertainment must not violate local laws or local norms; - (iv) any gift or entertainment given must be in the name of the Corporation and not in the name of any individual; - (v) any gift or entertainment may not be in the form of cash or cash equivalents (such as vouchers or gift certificates); - (vi) the gift or entertainment must be of an appropriate type and value and given or accepted at an appropriate time, taking into account the business relationship with the other party, any pending action expected of the other party, and the reason for the gift or entertainment; and - (vii) the gift or entertainment must be given and accepted openly and not secretly.
+(i) the gift or entertainment may not be given or accepted with the intention or expectation of influencing a party to obtain or retain business or a business advantage, or as a reward for the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits;

+- (ii) the gift or entertainment must be customary or not unusual to the industry; - (iii) the gift or entertainment must not violate local laws or local norms; - (iv) any gift or entertainment given must be in the name of the Corporation and not in the name of any individual; - (v) any gift or entertainment may not be in the form of cash or cash equivalents (such as vouchers or gift certificates); - (vi) the gift or entertainment must be of an appropriate type and value and given or accepted at an appropriate time, taking into account the business relationship with the other party, any pending action expected of the other party, and the reason for the gift or entertainment; and - (vii) the gift or entertainment must be given and accepted openly and not secretly.